single-cell-data/SOMA/rfcs/profiler.md

 - We need to make sure all nodes across our controlled environment for profilers have **_time_** utility.
 Also need to figure out the right flags for them to extract the memory in addition to performance metrics.
 - A way to have a central DB (Filesystem only or **_SQLiteDict_**) across the environments (EC2 and developer machines).
 - As more custom profilers are added to the system, they must be tested and added to the controlled environment gradually.

-## Deployment Steps

-- **Internal performance tracking**
-  - We start the generic profiler on a small controlled environment (like github tests and regular performance runs before the releases) a shared DB
-- **~~External performance tracking~~**
-  - ~~And after test the profiler is fully tested, we will share the profiler with the customers so they can track their potential performance issues~~
-- ~~Custom profilers go through the same internal-external cycle~~

 # References